 PPF Withdrawal on Maturity

-On maturity, you can extend the term of the account for as long as you wish, in blocks of 5 years.
+After your PPF account matures, you have the option to either withdraw the entire corpus or extend the term of the account for as long as you wish in blocks of 5 years.
 If you do not withdraw your money from the account and close it, the account is extended by default.
 The account continues to earn interest on extension, on its accumulated balance.

-After you have extended the account for a block of five years, you can only withdraw an amount up to the balance in the account at the time of extension.
-In addition, only one withdrawal can be made per year.
-For instance, assume that your account was opened in 2000.
-It had accumulated Rs 20 lakh and you extended it in 2015 to 2020.
+After you have extended the account for a block of five years, you can only withdraw an amount up to the balance in the account at the time of an extension.
+Also, only one withdrawal can be made per year.
+For instance, assume that your account was opened in the year 2000.
+It had accumulated Rs 20 lakh and you extended it from 2015 to 2020.
 You can only make a withdrawal up to Rs 20 lakh in 2022.
 Second, you can only make one withdrawal in that year.

-After extension of the account with contributions, you can only withdraw 60% of the balance accumulated at the time of extension over the fresh 5 year period.
-In addition, you can only make one withdrawal per year.
-For instance, assume that your account was opened in 2000.
-It had accumulated Rs 20 lakh and you extended it in 2015 to 2020, with contributions.
-You can only make a withdrawal up to Rs 12 lakh in 2022.
+After the extension of the account with contributions, you can only withdraw 60% of the balance accumulated at the time of extension over the fresh 5 year period.
+Also, you can only make one withdrawal per year.
+For instance, assume that your account was opened in the year 2000.
+It had accumulated Rs 20 lakh and you extended it from 2015 to 2020, with contributions.
+You can only make a withdrawal up to Rs 12 lakh in the year 2022.
 Second, you can only make one withdrawal in that year.

-- Partial withdrawals can be made from the 5th financial year after the account is opened.
-For instance, if the account was opened on Jan 1, 2012 a withdrawal can be made from financial year 2017-18 onwards.
+- Partial withdrawals from PPF can be made from the 6th financial year after the account is opened.
+For instance, if the account was opened on Feb 1, 2020, a withdrawal can be made from the financial year 2025-26 onwards.

 - There is no tax on partial/premature withdrawals from the PPF account